This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-We received these pictures from a loyal reader who subscribes to our Coin Newsletter.
+We received the following pictures of an unusual looking U.S. nickel from a loyal reader who subscribes to our U.S. Coins Newsletter.
+He wrote:

-Could you please check out this Nickle [sic] which I found amongst my other nickels and let me know if it’s an error coins? please view attachment with scan of both sides of the coin.
-Your help would be highly appriciated [sic].— Edwin
+Could you please check out this nickel which I found among my other nickels and let me know if it’s an error coin?
+Your help would be highly appreciated.— Edwin

 Well, Edwin (and everybody else!) it looks like the 1970 Jefferson nickel in question is the victim of post-mint damage.

 Post-mint damage refers to alterations (either accidental or intended) which occur to a coin after it’s been minted.

 Thus, this is NOT a valuable nickel error coin.

 How Can I Tell That It’s Post-Mint Damage?

 In the case of Edwin’s 1970 Jefferson nickel, it looks like it was severely damaged by something exerting torquing (twisting) pressure.
 Apparently, the nickel got caught or stuck in something with severe pressure.